Schools wishing to achieve the Active School Flag begin the process by self-evaluating their current provision across 3 areas:

 - Tug of War

 Well done to all the boys who played football in the Allianz Coughlan Cup on 14th March on a commendable 2nd place.
 The boys performed impressively in this eleven-a-side in Bray Emmets GAA Ground, displaying great team spirit and sportsmanship.
 Maith sibh go léir’, bhí sibh ar fheabhas!
 Sár iarracht ó gach uile imreoir!

 The Allianz Cumann na mBunscol 5th – 6th Class Boys’ Football Participation Day

 This 9-a side blitz took place on Wednesday the 24th October in Bray Emmets GAA Club.
 The focus was on participation rather than competition.
 The boys who represented the school had a great day.
 They won three matches and lost just one.
 Many thanks once more to Ms. Horan for organising this opportunity.
 Well done to the boys who took part.

 A Visitor from the Dublin Ladies GAA Team

-The Dublin ladies team won the GAA All Ireland ladies final for a second time in a row this year.
+The Dublin Senior ladies team won the GAA All Ireland ladies final for a second time in a row this year.
 No mean achievement.
-We are honoured to be having one of that team along with the actual cup on tour here next Tuesday 23rd October from 12pm to 2pm. .
-We plan on having the senior classes down to the hall for a questions and answer session and then we will organise for the cup to be brought around to the other classes.
+We were honoured that one of that team, defender Niamh Collins visited the school along with the Brendan Martin Cup.
+Students came down to the hall for a questions and answer session.
+Thank you very much to Niamh to take time out of her busy schedule to come along and inspire us.

 GAA Football Participation Days